lukensmall/pkg_ping/README.md

 -6 causes it to only lookup ipv6 addresses on mirrors.
    Maybe you want to make an ipv6 only box, but want to test it with ipv4 connected first?

--a: makes -V or zero -v take it's time and not shorten the time out and evaluate average time.
+-a: makes with -V or zero -v take it's time and not shorten the time out and evaluate average time.
 Otherwise for -vv and above, it has no effect.
 Average is the default setting otherwise.

 -b: rate purely by bandwidth